238.3 Route Surveying

 238.3.31 Land Survey Ties

 The location survey includes ties between the highway survey alignment and corners of the U.S. Public Land Survey System.
 A legal land survey corner is defined as one that is witnessed or monumented by a professional land surveyor.
 Location survey plans, with certification and seal, of these witnessed or monumented corners and reference ties, are filed with the county recorder of deeds.
 All physical corners of record within the right-of-way corridor must be referenced.
 The appropriate state land surveyor form is also completed by the surveyor for submitting to the State Land Surveyor.
 The survey must be tied to all physical corners of record for each ¼ section through which the survey passes.
 Ties must be sufficient to ensure that at least one public corner per section, and all other pertinent public corners are referenced to the highway survey alignment.
 The ties between the highway survey alignment and the land survey corner monument include the station and angle at the highway survey alignment, and the distance to the monument.
 Bound notebooks or data collectors are used for recording the field notes and observations.
 The description of the land survey corner monuments must be complete and definite; e.g., 4" x4" Limestone, 1/2" Steel Pin, or 1" Axle, S 1/4 cor. of Sec.
 6, T56N, R14W.
-The project development engineer is advised early in the survey concerning the location and number of corner monuments that need to be re-established or witnessed so this work can be completed prior to submittal of plans to the Right of Way Division.
+The project development engineer is advised early in the survey concerning the location and number of corner monuments that need to be re-established or witnessed so this work can be completed prior to submittal of plans to Right of Way.

 A celestial or GPS observation is made to obtain the true azimuth for use in establishing state plane coordinates and bearings.
 State plane bearings are shown on the plans, obtained from the computer output.
 A note on the first plan sheet indicates that the bearings are state plane and the zone to which they apply.
 On projects where state plane information is not computed, previous project bearing datum may be used.
 Additional information can be found in the discussion of Polaris and Sun Observations.